KristinaRiemer/MassResponseToTemp/DataLocation.md

 * Add in Mexico & Canada data for Peromyscus
 * Separate out temporal and spatial scale data
 * Repeat with more common species (see "Possible species" list above)
+    - "All species extraction" section.
+Pull all specimen records from Smithsonian database.
+    - Need to decide how many individuals of each species is sufficient to use that species for analysis (at least 200?) and then determine how many species fit this criterion.
 * Plant Community Eco presentation suggestion: average temperatures for locations for more reasonable ecological time period (e.g., 5 years, 10 years?) than just using current time.
 Organisms will be responding to past temperatures.

 ### Getting coordinates: